graevy/graevy.github.io/content/posts/internet.md

 # <a name="searching"></a>[Searching tips](#navigation)

-There's a lot of misinformation and advertising in search results because of Search Engine Optimization, AI-generated content, and a lack of financial incentive to fix the problem.
-Search engines have a general syntax:
+There's a lot of misinformation and advertising in search results because of Search Engine Optimization, AI-generated content, and [a lack of financial incentive to fix the problem](https://en.wikipedia.org/wiki/Enshittification).
+Search engines have a general syntax[^24]:
 - `"vegan" restaurants` will only return results containing the keyword `vegan`
 - `restaurants -pinterest -vegan` will only return results that don't contain `vegan` or `pinterest`
 - `restaurants site:michelin.com` will only return results from michelin.com;